Reformed Churches of New Zealand

 Reformed Churches of New Zealand is a Calvinist denomination in New Zealand.
-The denomination is constituted of 21 member churches, the first seven of which were formed in 1953.
-Total membership as of 2020 stands at 3,283.
+The denomination is constituted of 22 member churches, the first seven of which were formed in 1953.
+Total membership as of 2023 stands at 3,530.

 Form of doctrine

 The doctrine of the Reformed Churches of New Zealand is expressed in the four confessions of faith to which it subscribes.
 These are the Heidelberg Catechism (1563), Belgic Confession (1566), Canons of Dort (1619) (known collectively as the Three Forms of Unity), and the Westminster Confession of Faith (1646).
 Also recognised are the Apostles' Creed, Nicene Creed and Athanasian Creed, all of which summarise the churches' doctrines.

-The Reformed Churches of New Zealand are one of the few Calvinist churches internationally to subscribe to both the Three Forms of Unity (common among Reformed churches with origins in the European continent, especially the Netherlands) and the Westminster Confession of Faith (common among Reformed or Presbyterian churches with origins in the British Isles).
+The Reformed Churches of New Zealand is one of the few Calvinist churches internationally to subscribe to both the Three Forms of Unity (common among Reformed churches with origins in the European continent, especially the Netherlands) and the Westminster Confession of Faith (common among Reformed or Presbyterian churches with origins in the British Isles).

 Form of governance

-The Reformed Churches of New Zealand hold to the system of presbyterian church governance.
-Each church has a ruling Session composed of elders, one of whom is the church's minister (also known as the teaching elder).
+The Reformed Churches of New Zealand hold to a federational system of presbyterian church governance.
+Each church has a ruling Session composed of elders and one or more ministers (also known as teaching elders).
 Churches which have no minister are said to be vacant.
-Each church also has deacons who are charged with maintaining the temporal well-being of church members and with alleviating social distress.
-In larger churches, deacons meet in their own Deacons’ Courts, while in smaller churches they meet together with the rest of the session.
+Each church also has deacons who are charged with maintaining the temporal wellbeing of church members and with alleviating social distress.
+In larger churches deacons meet in their own deacons’ courts, while in smaller churches they meet together with the rest of the session.
 Only men are eligible to serve in the offices of minister, elder and deacon.

 These churches belong to one of three regional presbyteries which meet three times per year to discuss matters of common interest and to provide mutual oversight.
 They also meet in synod once every three years to discuss matters of joint interest and to manage activities pertaining to the denomination.
 Rights of appeal to presbytery and synod are available.